imc-trading/svlangserver/README.md

 ## Troubleshooting
 - Editor is not able to find language server binary.
     * Make sure the binary is in the system path as exposed to the editor.
-If the binary is installed in custom directory, expost that path to your editor
+If the binary is installed in custom directory, expose that path to your editor
 - Not getting any diagnostics
     * Make sure the launchConfiguration setting has been properly set to use verilator from the correct installation path
 - Check settings used by the language server